Posted on Thursday, January 3, 2019 2:36 PM

 CD: I adore a subtle stripe area rug for family rooms, breakfast rooms, and casual rooms that don’t require the opulence of antique rugs.
 My favorite rugs are made by the brands Radici and Prestige, which I have custom made into area rugs by Barry Carpet.

 GWI: Size of an area rug is very important!
 It’s essential to think about proportion before selecting one.
 Once the size has been determined, I like to have my rugs custom made with Barry Carpet.
-This selection process always starts with Marbella at Barry!
+This selection process always starts at Barry Carpet!

 BHID: I always pick an area rug that is one or two levels bolder than the rest of the room.
 There is something about laying a design on the floor that dials down the intensity.
 I tend to gravitate toward antique rugs in most of my designs, especially the very old and slightly imperfect ones.
 I just suggested a Missoni area rug in their signature zig-zag weave, bound in bright green for a tween girl’s room—I hope the client signs off on it.